 In the past, it was very common to have meniscus surgery to fix a tear.
 The idea was to snip off the torn cartilage so it wouldn’t bother you anymore.
 However, recent medical studies show that physical therapy works just as well as surgery.
 Plus, meniscus surgery also increases your chances of needing a knee replacement in the future.

 One study even showed that sham surgery was just as effective as real surgery.
 The study had one group of people also undergo actual meniscus repair surgery.
 The other group only had their skin cut to make it look like they had surgery.
 Both groups had similar long-term outcomes, meaning that meniscus surgery may indeed not do much at all.

 At this time, the current advice is to have surgery only for very severe tears that may happen in competitive sports.
 People who have severe pain with no relief from other treatments might also consider surgical options.

-If you hurt your knee or it pops or gives, see your doctor.
+If you hurt your knee or it pops or gives, and have a Meniscus Tear causes and need Natural Treatments, see your doctor.
 Then implement all your energy and knowledge to regain knee function.
-A little know-how, patience and persistence should get you back on track.
+A little know-how, patience, and persistence should get you back on track after.

 If you want to repair your meniscus tear and eliminate discomfort and pain as fast as possible, then check out the Meniscus Tear Solution program, here!